 It’s not just for fitness or weight loss.
 Walking can have cognitive benefits too, which is why so many of history’s most influential thinkers were habitual walkers.

-If you’re looking to improve your focus and creativity at work, try taking a short break every hour and go for a quick stroll instead of scrolling the internet or .
+If you’re looking to improve your focus and creativity at work, try taking a short break every hour and go for a quick stroll instead of scrolling mindlessly.

 This Post Has 4 Comments